3DPrintFIT-Archive/cards-stand-task/README.md

     favorite-webbrowser students/*/index.html

 **Notes:** Some images are missing from the HTML report, that's because no geometry was present.
 Sometimes empty image is shown.
-Consider the the same.
+Consider no image and empty image the same.
 Also note the colors do not take any significant role in the results.